conradtav/Portfolio-and-Dashboards/README.md

 I use a script similar to this one to make creat demographic models based on survey results.
 Gradient Boosting allows me to aggregate weak predictors like individual polls and preform a more accurate classification.

 ### [Cleaning and Wrangling Messy Data](NoteBooks/LAPD_911_Data_Wrangling.ipynb)
-Here I used a variety of techniques to clean an extremely messy data set of emergency call to the LAPD
+Here I used a variety of techniques to clean an extremely messy data set of emergency call to the LAPD.
+This a project I'm still working on, with a goal to finding more data on emergency services in Los Angeles.

 ### Zoom Export and Analysis
 - [Survey Vizualization](NoteBooks/Zoom_Poll_ChartMaker.ipynb)